 But, my silence didn’t stop Asao’s childlike curiosity.
 He pointed ahead, at the oncoming gate and spoke too quietly for me to understand past the idle chatter of people.

 The gate was something unusual.
 An ornamental and red wooden gate stood in the center of the road.
-A samurai sat on the top, his eyes intensely shut and focusing.
+A samurai sat on the top, his eyes intensely shut and focusing as his armor hid an orange glow radiating from his chest.
 Focusing to keep the foggy portal below him open.

 I leaned down a small bit and spoke to Asao, like this we could speak through the crowd.
 “The gate?
 Have you never seen an ember using samurai before?”
 He shook his head.
 Asao must have come from a smaller village if he’s never seen an ember user.
 I continued.
 “So.
 An ember is a piece of lady Amaterasu.
 Her divinity shines in the samurai that she gives it to, and they gain uncanny powers.
 This man is quite famous.
 Lady Amaterasu gave him and his twin brother a shared ember, letting them make a portal between each other.
 Thus, letting the people of Nihon travel from the east to the west almost instantly.”